Key Takeaways

 Metabolites of alcohol

 Take alcohol, for example.
-After a person drinks alcohol, their body gets to working metabolizing it; breaking it down.
+After a person drinks alcohol, their body works to metabolize it; breaking it down.

 The body metabolizes alcohol in several steps.
 Enzymes help break up the alcohol molecule, for better elimination.
 An enzyme metabolizes alcohol to acetaldehyde.
 Then, in the next step, the body metabolizes acetaldehyde down to another, less active byproduct called acetate.
 Then the body breaks down acetate into water and carbon dioxide.